Breast cancer Q and A

 A. Yes.
 The most common type of breast cancer starts in the ducts and is called ductal carcinoma.
 Lobular carcinoma starts in the lobules of the breast.
 The lobules are the small sections of the lobes that end in lots of tiny bulbs where breast milk is produced.

-Some breast cancers can be stimulated to grow by hormones, such as oestrogen and progesterone.
+About 2 out of 3 breast cancers are hormone receptor-positive, meaning that they can be stimulated to grow by hormones, such as oestrogen and progesterone.
 These cancers are known as oestrogen receptor-positive and progesterone receptor-positive, because they have oestrogen and/or progesterone receptors on the surface of the tumour cells.
-A tumour that is hormone receptor-positive may respond to hormone-blocking medicines, such as tamoxifen.
+Tumours that are hormone receptor-positive are more common in older women and tend to grow more slowly than hormone receptor-negative tumours.
+They often respond to treatment with hormone-blocking medicines, such as tamoxifen.

 Q. How is breast cancer diagnosed?

-A. When you go to your doctor after finding a change in your breast, the next step is usually that the doctor examines the breast and then will send you for a mammogram.
-If the mammogram raises suspicion, your doctor will probably suggest a fine needle biopsy to take a tiny sample of the cells from the lump.
-A more substantial biopsy may be taken if necessary.
-Sometimes ultrasound is used to distinguish between a solid lump and a cyst, which is filled with fluid.
-Ultrasound is also used in younger women whose breast tissue is usually quite dense — and where it is often difficult to detect lumps on a mammogram.
+A. When you go to your doctor after finding a change in your breast, the next step is usually that the doctor examines the breast and then will send you for a mammogram, and possibly also an ultrasound.
+Ultrasound can distinguish between a solid lump and a fluid-filled cyst.
+Ultrasound is also used in younger women because their breast tissue is usually quite dense, making it difficult to detect lumps on a mammogram.

 Q. How will I know if the cancer has spread?